 Businesses will also want to structure the plan in way to avoid Section 409A of the Internal Revenue Code, which imposes restrictions on the timing of certain deferred compensation payments.
 Furthermore, if the plan appears to provide for the sale of stock to employees, there could be problems if the plan doesn’t comply with the requirements of state and federal securities laws.

-Most companies still issue options to employees, specifically incentive stock options.
+Most companies still issue options to employees, specifically incentive stock options (ISOs).
 The benefit to the employee is that, if the employee holds the stock at least 2 years from the date the option was issued and 1 year from the date of exercising the option, the employee will receive capital gains treatment on the spread between the exercise paid and the stock sale price.
-Ultimately, incentive stock option usually only end up benefiting employees who leave prior to a sale event because they are required to exercise their options within 90 days of termination of their service to the company.
+Ultimately, incentive stock options often only end up benefiting employees who leave prior to a sale event because they are required to exercise their options within 90 days of termination of their service to the company to maintain ISO treatment.
 The employees who remain employed through the sale date typically won’t exercise their options until immediately before the closing of the sale.
-So, they won’t have held the stock for at least 1 year from the date of exercise as required by he ISO rules, which would result in the employee paying ordinary income tax on the gain.
+So, they won’t have held the stock for at least 1 year from the date of exercise as required by the ISO rules, which would result in the employee paying short term capital gains tax on the increase in value.

 The Corporate Securities Law of 1968, which regulates offers and sales of securities in the state, also provides an exemption (Rule 260.105.5) from the issuer qualification requirement any transaction in which an issuer allocates to its employees units representing a right eventually to receive cash measured by dividends paid on shares of capital stock or the market value of shares of capital stock of the issuer.
 This rule is an exemption only from the qualification provisions of the Section 25110, which means that any resales or changes in the rights or restrictions in phantom stock units are not exempted by the rule.